Chad Johnson

-Chad Ochocinco Johnson (born Chad Javon Johnson; January 9, 1978), known from 2008 to 2012 as Chad Ochocinco, is an American former professional football player who was a wide receiver.
-He played college football for Santa Monica College and Oregon State University, and played 11 seasons in the National Football League (NFL) for the Cincinnati Bengals and the New England Patriots.
-He was drafted by the Cincinnati Bengals of the National Football League (NFL) in the second round of the 2001 NFL Draft, and played for the Bengals for 10 seasons.
-In 2011, Johnson was traded to the New England Patriots, for whom he played in Super Bowl XLVI.
+Chad Ochocinco Johnson (born Chad Javon Johnson, January 9, 1978), known from 2008 to 2012 as Chad Ochocinco, is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL).
+He played college football for the Santa Monica Corsairs and the Oregon State Beavers, and played for the Cincinnati Bengals and the New England Patriots during his tenure playing in the NFL.
+He was selected by the Bengals in the second round of the 2001 NFL draft, and played for them for 10 seasons.
+Ochocinco, which means "eight five" in Spanish, was also his number.
+In 2011, Johnson was traded to the Patriots, for whom he played in Super Bowl XLVI.

 In 2012, Johnson played for the Miami Dolphins during preseason but was released following his arrest for domestic violence.
-He played for the Montreal Alouettes of the Canadian Football League (CFL) from 2014 to 2015, and played one game in 2017 for the Mexican team Monterrey Fundidores of the Liga de Fútbol Americano Profesional.
+He played for the Montreal Alouettes of the Canadian Football League (CFL) from 2014 to 2015, and played one game in 2017 for the Mexican team Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
 Johnson emerged as one of the NFL's most productive wide receivers of the 2000s and owns nearly every Bengals receiving record.

-In April 2011, CNBC listed Johnson as number one on its list of "Most Influential Athletes In Social Media."
-Johnson was a six-time NFL Pro Bowler, was named to four All-Pro teams and was voted as the number one wide receiver on the Bengals 40th Anniversary team.
+In April 2011, CNBC listed Johnson as number one on its list of "most influential athletes in social media".
+Johnson was a six-time Pro Bowler, was named to three All-Pro teams and was voted as the number one wide receiver on the Bengals 40th Anniversary team.

-Early life and college career
+Early life

 Johnson was born in Miami, Florida.
+He graduated from Miami Beach Senior High School.
+Johnson briefly attended Langston University.
+He did not play football at the school.

+College career

+Santa Monica College

-After graduating from Miami Beach Senior High School in 1997, Johnson attended Langston University but did not play football.
-In 1997, he transferred to Santa Monica College, a community college in Santa Monica, California.
+In 1997, Johnson transferred to Santa Monica College, a community college in Santa Monica, California.
 While at Santa Monica College, he played with future NFL wide receiver Steve Smith.

+Oregon State

 In 2000, Johnson transferred to Oregon State University, after being aggressively recruited by coach Dennis Erickson to play for the OSU team.
-Alongside future Bengals teammate T. J. Houshmandzadeh, he led his team to an 11–1 season and a victory over Notre Dame in the Fiesta Bowl that year.
+Alongside future Bengals teammate T. J. Houshmandzadeh, he led his team to an 11–1 season and a 41–9 victory over Notre Dame in the Fiesta Bowl that year.
 Johnson also broke a school record for the longest touchdown reception with a 97-yard reception in a game against Stanford.
+In his one season at the school, he played in 12 games and recorded 37 receptions for 886 yards and 8 touchdowns.